Le Havre AC: History

 Deportivo de La Coruña vs. Le Havre.

 Contrary to what the club has long claimed, Le Havre AC was not founded in 1872.
 It was in 1884 that a group of British residents formed Le Havre Athlétique, which played a hybrid form of football, a cross between rugby and association football, called "combination".
 Association football began being played in Le Havre in 1894.

 In 1899, Le Havre became the first club from outside Paris to become French football champions.
 At the time the championship was organised by the USFSA.
 After being awarded a win over Iris Club Lillois in the semi-final by walkover, they were awarded the title after also receiving a walkover in the final against Club Français.
 They would also win the following year, with the final being a "re-match" of the forfeited 1899 final.

-The club is famous for its notable youth investment program which develops and nurtures young talent, with the vision of using them in the first team if they show enough promise.
-A vast amount of good young talent has gone on to make an impact at international level including Benjamin Mendy, Ibrahim Ba, Jean-Alain Boumsong, Lassana Diarra, Riyad Mahrez, Steve Mandanda, Vikash Dhorasoo, Paul Pogba and Dimitri Payet.
+The club has a youth investment program,.
+A large amount of young players have gone on to play at international level including Benjamin Mendy, Ibrahim Ba, Jean-Alain Boumsong, Lassana Diarra, Riyad Mahrez, Steve Mandanda, Vikash Dhorasoo, Paul Pogba, and Dimitri Payet.

 The club was on the receiving end of some high-profile illegal transfers, by which Charles N'Zogbia, Matthias Lepiller and Paul Pogba were signed by other clubs, allegedly without the proper compensation being paid.
 The first two were arbitrated by FIFA, who ordered Newcastle United and Fiorentina to pay training compensation.

 In the 2022–23 Ligue 2, Le Havre finished top of the league table to win their sixth title in the division and secure promotion to the Ligue 1 for the first time since 2008.